DavidMelamed/ai-search-intelligence/README.md

 - PostgreSQL with pgvector for embeddings storage
 - Redis for caching and real-time features
 - OpenAI/Cohere for embeddings generation
-- Pinecone/Weaviate for vector search
+ - Astra DB for vector search

 ### Frontend (React/TypeScript)
 - Modern React with TypeScript